Antonio0402/jung-talents-coding-asignment/README.md

 cd client

 npm install

+npm run dev
 ```

-Open new terminal and move to directory of `jung-talents-coding-asignment`
-Install the dependecies and start the local dev server of server/api site
+Open new terminal and move to directory of `jung-talents-coding-asignment` then install the dependecies and start the local dev server of server/api site

 ```
 cd jung-talents-coding-asignment